- Application Periods

 Total nonresident fees for 12 units = $3,720.00

 4. Please be aware that If you are determined eligible for PELL GRANT prior to your enrollment, AND you do not enroll in all of your desired courses for the semester at the same time, you may have a balance due each time you attempt to add a class, depending on your eligibility level.
 This may seem confusing, so please feel free to contact the Financial Aid office before your enrollment date to find out more information about using your Pell Grant as a non-resident.

 5. Please note that the SUMMER SESSIONS generally act differently in terms of Financial Aid.
 As a non-resident student you are encouraged to check-in with the Financial Aid office before you enroll, if you are planning to enroll in summer classes.

-6. Know that If you have applied for a Student Loan and are planning to use it to cover your tuition and fees, It will not be disbursed to you in time to pay your tuition and fees.
-You will need to pay your fees first.
+6. Know that If you have applied for a Student Loan and are planning to use it to cover your tuition and fees, It may not be disbursed to you in time to pay your tuition and fees. especially if you are a first time, first year student.
+You may need to pay your fees due first.
 Please see the Disbursement Schedule for more information.